Whakatane Car Rental Deals

 The Whakatane Museum is all about social and physical history, plus art and technology.
 With close to a million pieces in its collections, the Whakatane Museum includes a host of Maori treasures from Ngati Awa, Ngai Tuhoe, Ngati Tuwharetoa, Ngati Rangitihi and Te Whakatohea.
 The Te Kohika collection is notable for housing items from one of the most significant swamp excavations in the country.

-The museum also boasts a major collection of archival material.
-Among this are historic documents from around the Bay of Plenty region.
+The museum also boasts a major collection of archival material, including historic documents from around the Bay of Plenty region.
 Its comprehensive photographic collection is an amazing record of the past century or so of the district, with around 500,000 images from the local newspaper, the Whakatane Beacon.